 "All utopias are depressing because they leave no room to chance, to difference, to those who are 'different'.
 Everything has been ordered; order reigns.
 Behind every utopia lies a great taxonomic design: a place for everything and every thing in its place."

 (Georges Perec, Thoughts of Sorts)

-I was born in 1976 in communist Bulgaria (1944-1989) and raised with the belief in the communist ideals: public ownership in a classless society free of capitalist oppression and ruled by the working class, where everyone works according to their ability and receives according to their needs; equality and brotherhood among nations; free education and healthcare; common means of production...
-In 1989 the communist utopian experiment came to its end in Bulgaria, followed until today by poverty, corruption and unprecedented high levels of emigration towards the West.
+I was born in 1976 in communist Bulgaria (1944-1989) and raised with the belief in the communist ideals: public ownership in a classless society free of capitalist oppression and ruled by the working class, where everyone contributes according to their ability and receives according to their needs; equality and brotherhood among nations; free education and healthcare; common means of production...
+In 1989 the communist utopian experiment came to its end in Bulgaria, followed until today by poverty, corruption, and unprecedentedly high levels of emigration toward the West.

 'Far away from home: the voices, the body and the periphery' is a project inspired by a heated debate that took place some time ago.
 In public, a Dutch citizen with an academic background asked me: "Are you a communist?"

 To understand what it means to be a communist, I have chosen to place the word in its historical contexts in the Netherlands and in Bulgaria.

 Before, during, and after WWII the Dutch government had seen a conqueror and a great danger in the face of the communist ideology.
 The Dutch communists played an important role in the Resistance during the war (when the Netherlands was occupied by Nazi Germany), and many lost their lives in prisons and Nazi concentration camps.
 They did not, however, receive real recognition for their deeds after the Liberation and were excluded from the ruling government.